Redocly/redocly-cli/docs/commands/lint.md

 ```

 :::success Tip
-To learn more about preprocessors and rules, please refer to [this](../custom-rules.md) document.
+To learn more about preprocessors and rules, refer to the [custom rules](../resources/custom-rules.md) page.
 :::